Procurement Explained

 Commercial contracts that run smoothly throughout their lifespan are a rarity.
 So much can go wrong: uncontrolled price escalations, delivery problems, payment issues, unexpected changes in the market, miscommunications, or equipment failures.

-While it’s hard to anticipate everything, many of the issues that arise have their roots in poor negotiation practices.
+While it’s hard to anticipate everything, many issues stem from poor negotiation practices and an underdeveloped contract negotiation process.

-That's why in this article, we'll offer our 5 best tips for negotiating contracts in procurement.
+That’s why in this article, we’ll offer our five best tips for negotiating contracts in procurement, with a focus on negotiation preparation, alignment on key objectives, and reaching a final agreement that holds up in practice.

 What does a successful contract look like?